-In December 2020, the West Wales Care Partnership appointed Attain consultants to work with us on the development of a regional Dementia Strategy and review our ICF programme, building on regional foundations and recognised best practice at a national and international level and helping ensure ICF and other resources are invested wisely.
-Attain have also developed a Palliative Care Strategy for the UHB and clear links have been identified between both models which need to be exploited moving forward.
+In December 2020, the West Wales Care Partnership appointed Attain consultants to work with partners on the development of a regional Dementia Strategy and review our ICF programme, building on regional foundations and recognised best practice at a national and international level and helping ensure ICF and other resources are invested wisely.
+Attain have also developed a Palliative Care Strategy for the UHB and clear links have been identified between both models will be exploited moving forward.

-As a first phase, Attain has developed a draft service vision, service model pathway and high-level strategy (Appendix 1) which is brought to the Board for approval.
-Once formally approved by all statutory partners, further development and co-design is required in order that the strategy, service vision and service model is owned by colleagues, people living with dementia (PLWD) and their carers across West Wales.
+As a first phase, Attain developed a draft service vision, service model pathway and high-level Strategy (Appendix 1) which is brought to the SRB for consideration.
+A co-production phase is currently underway, facilitated by Attain and involving detailed conversations with People Living with Dementia (PLWD), their families and a range of professionals so that the final Strategy, service vision and service model is owned by colleagues, PLWD and their carers across West Wales.
+The final Strategy is expected to be produced by mid-December for sign-off by statutory partners in early 2022.

-The high-level strategy also provides a programme governance structure and the foundation on which to fund services which is in line with All-Wales Dementia Care Pathway Standards published by the Improvement Cymru Delivery Framework in March 2021.
+The high-level Strategy will also provide a programme governance structure and the foundation on which to fund services which is in line with All-Wales Dementia Care Pathway Standards published by the Improvement Cymru Delivery Framework in March 2021.